w3f/polkadot-wiki/docs/learn/learn-nominator.md

 On the Targets page you can use different filters to select validators with specific traits (where a trait is a combination of the metrics above).
 Available filters are:

 - **one validator per operator**: Do not show groups of validators run by a single operator.
+It shows small operators only who will likely have a higher commission and higher self-stake.
+  Nominating only small operators might not always guarantee staking rewards, but it helps to keep the network more resilient to attacks.

 :::info Validator vs Operator